-How to transport a Wheelchair
+How to Transport a Wheelchair

-TLDR: If you are looking for a simple, quick, surefire answer for all wheelchairs, the answer would be to invest in a van.
+If you are looking for a simple, quick, surefire answer for all wheelchairs, the answer would be to invest in a van.
 It can possibly be excessive in some situations, but to ensure you can always properly transport a wheelchair then a van would be the best option.